dtcalabro/libDCWeather/README.md

 ### Setting the speed unit

 You can set the speed unit to either kilometers per hour or miles per hour.
-The default is the user's prefered unit but you can change it to your liking.
+The default is the user's preferred unit, but you can change it to your liking.

 ```objc
 // To set it to kilometers per hour